Commercial Invoices That Clear Customs

 • Total Value: Quantity × Unit Price

-• Net Weight & Gross Weight: For duty calculation and freight verification
+• Net Weight & Gross Weight: For customs clearance and freight verification

 Incoterms® and Valuation

-Getting Incoterms and valuation right is critical for duty calculation and freight charges.
+Getting Incoterms and valuation right is critical for customs clearance and freight charges.

 Common Incoterms® We Handle: